Data Connectors and Data Sources in Data Studio/

 Without a connector, the data source can’t reach its destination and without a data source, there’s nothing to bring the data set into your reports.
 While you may not have access to data sources, you will always have access to every type of data connector available for the potential to connect to these types of data.

-The full list of connectors that are currently available (as of today) in Data Studio are below:
+The full list of connectors that are currently available (as of today, and growing!) in Data Studio are below:

 - Attribution 360